Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 "This seems to be a lot easier than sticking a cotton swab up your nose," graduate student Kristen Muñoz said after collecting a bit of her saliva in a plastic tube and sealing it in a bag labeled "Biohazard."

 "The exciting thing is, because we can test up to 10,000 per day, it allows the scientist to do what's really the best for trying to protect the community as opposed to having to cut corners, because of the limitations of the testing," says University of Illinois chemist Martin Burke, who helped develop the campus's saliva test.
-The test received emergency use authorization from the federal Food and Drug Administration this week.
+The test received emergency use authorization this week from the federal Food and Drug Administration.

 The test is similar to one designed by Yale and funded by the NBA, which cleared the FDA hurdle just before the Illinois test.
 Both Yale and Illinois hope aggressive testing will allow most undergraduate students to live on campus, even though most classes will be online.